stablekernel/aqueduct/_posts/2016-06-23-executing_queries.md

 ### Updating Data with a Query

-Updating data with a `Query<T>` is similar to inserting data in that the data you set the `values` of a `Query<T>` for data you want to change.
+Updating data with a `Query<T>` is similar to inserting data, in that you set the `values` of a `Query<T>` for data you want to change.
 The type parameter for the `Query<T>` indicates which entity - and therefore which database table - will get updated when the query is executed.

 An update query can - and likely should - be restricted to a single row or subset of rows.
 This is done by using the `matchOn` property of a `Query<T>` - which gets translated into the *where clause* of the underlying SQL statement.